High School Placement

-Trinity’s K-8 environment offers a nurturing and familial experience during the critical early years, when children are discovering their interests and talents.
-As our students approach middle school, their academic strengths, interests, learning styles, and gifts become defined.
-By 8th grade, they are ready to play an active role in choosing their next educational experience, and they don’t have to do it alone.
+Our K–8 environment offers a nurturing and familial experience during the critical early years, when children are discovering their interests and talents.
+As our students approach middle school, their academic strengths, interests, learning styles and gifts become defined.
+By eighth grade, they are ready to play an active role in choosing their next educational experience, and they don’t have to do it alone.
 Trinity offers a high school placement program that partners with parents and empowers students to find their ideal fit for high school.

 Set Up for Success

-Successful high school placement starts with an outstanding K-8 experience.
-Trinity students are well-prepared, self-assured, and well-rounded—making them highly sought-after candidates.
+Successful high school placement starts with an outstanding K–8 experience.
+Trinity students are well prepared, self-assured and well-rounded — making them highly sought-after candidates.
 Our placement program simply helps them shine!
 High School Placement Director Cheray Ashwill works personally with each family to find the best fit and maximize the chance for admission.
-In 2017, 97 percent of our graduates were admitted to one of their top two choices.
+In 2018, 91% of our graduates were admitted to their top choice program.
 Trinity students matriculate into the finest institutions in Austin as well as top regional and national schools.

 A Helping Hand

-Families learn about prospective schools during our High School Fair, where admission representatives from local, regional, national, day and boarding schools visit Trinity to showcase their programs.
-We encourage students to go a step further and spend a day at prospective schools to learn about curriculum, meet current students and faculty, and hear about extracurricular activities.
+Families learn about prospective schools during our High School Fair, where admission representatives from local, regional and national day and boarding schools visit Trinity to showcase their programs.
+We encourage students to go a step further and spend a day at prospective schools to learn about curricula, meet current students and faculty, and hear about extracurricular activities.
 Some students travel to nationally recognized boarding schools as another option to consider.

-In preparation for standardized tests required for admission to independent schools, we offer an eight-week test prep course to help students become comfortable with the testing process and to learn time-management strategies.
+In preparation for standardized tests required for admission to independent schools, we offer an eight-week test-prep course to help students become comfortable with the testing process and learn time-management strategies.
 This personalized approach provides extensive support that leads to successful high school placement and prepares families for making college choices further down the road.